josefophe/AmazinQuiz/README.md

 - **React:** The frontend of AmazinQuiz Dapp is built using React, providing a dynamic and responsive user interface.

 - **Juno:** Juno.build is integrated into the Dapp, serving as the primary solution for authentication and data storage.
 It offers functionality similar to traditional web2 providers, making it a reliable choice for secure and scalable applications.
+- **Tailwind** Styled using Tailwind CSS for efficient and customizable styling

 ## Installation and Setup Instructions